-It’s always nice to have a quick, easy, and fun meal that you can fall back on, and this is one of my new favorites because my husband and kids love them.
+It’s always nice to have a quick, easy, and fun meal that you can fall back on, and Cheeseburger Fries is one of my new favorites because my husband and kids love them.

 We usually have pizza on Friday nights, but once a month I have a celiac support group meeting that requires me to leave by 6:00 p.m.
 Another week I play cards with girlfriends and have to leave by 6:30 p.m. or earlier.
 Then sometimes I’m just not feeling up to making gluten-free pizza from scratch.